-Chemical Peels Are Just One Way to Rejuvenate Your Skin
+Chemical Peels Are Just One Way To Rejuvenate Your Skin

 A chemical peel is a common procedure used to remove the superficial layers of the skin in order to allow new and healthier skin to grow.
 This induces collagen production, tightens the skin and removes fine wrinkling, sun damaged skin and some pigmentation problems.

 Chemical peels have been a practiced cosmetic procedure since ancient times.
-The Egyptians, Greeks, and Romans used various types of topical solutions derived from plants to improve skin conditions.
-In the past 100 years, more powerful chemicals such as trichloroacetic acid (TCA) and different phenol formulations have been popular, but with the advent of laser resurfacing techniques, chemical-peeling peels became less commonplace.
+The Egyptians, Greeks and Romans used various types of topical solutions derived from plants to improve skin conditions.
+In the past 100 years, more powerful chemicals such as trichloroacetic acid (TCA) and different phenol formulations have been popular, but with the advent of laser resurfacing techniques, chemical peels became less commonplace.
 As the limitations and complications of laser technologies are now better understood, peels are again increasing in popularity.

-Chemical peels are attractive to many patients because of the predictability of their results, their strong safety record, and because we have the ability to tailor the procedure to the specific needs of the patient.
+Peels are attractive to many patients because of the predictability of their results, their strong safety record, and because we have the ability to tailor the procedure to the specific needs of the patient.